-The Associated Press quoted eastern Libya’s health minister, Othman Abduljaleel, as saying 3,000 bodies have been buried with 2,000 more still being processed.
+The Associated Press quoted eastern Libya's health minister, Othman Abduljaleel, as saying 3,000 bodies had been buried, with 2,000 more still being processed.

-Abdel-Raham al-Ghaithi, the mayor of the city of Derna, told al-Arabia television that the death toll could reach 20,000.
+Abdulmenam al-Ghaithi, the mayor of Derna, told al-Arabia television that the death toll could reach 20,000.

 Derna was the hardest-hit area, with torrential rain and dam failures wrecking buildings, burying areas in mud and washing people out to sea.